jjjuulliiaann/sanity-nuxt-3-starter/README.md

 -   In Netlify add two separate sites with "studio" / "web" as the base directories.
 The rest of the build settings is handled automatically (and by the `studio/netlify.toml` file).

--   You will need to add environment variables used in your .env and .env.development to Netlify as well.
+-   You will need to add environment variables used in your .env files to Netlify as well.

 ### Sanity